Susan Hockfield: MIT presidency

 In August 2004, the Massachusetts Institute of Technology named Hockfield its next president.
 MIT raised nearly $3 billion during Hockfield's presidency, making it a more successful period of fundraising than any prior administration.
-However, the global financial crisis put great pressure on the Institute's endowment, which was valued at $5.9 billion upon Hockfield's arrival.
+However, the 2008 financial crisis put great pressure on the Institute's endowment, which was valued at $5.9 billion upon Hockfield's arrival.
 It peaked at $9.9 billion in June 2008, then fell to $7.9 billion.
 By June 2011, it was valued at $9.7 billion.
 Through these financial ups and downs, Hockfield made affordability a priority: Annual undergraduate financial aid increased by about 75 percent during her presidency.

 In her inaugural address, Hockfield called for MIT to cultivate the convergence of engineering and the life sciences to develop new approaches to address global challenges.
 She encouraged work that crossed disciplines, departments, and schools within MIT and that fostered collaborations among the Boston region's academic medical centers and educational institutions.
 To that end, she led, among other efforts, the establishment of the David H. Koch Institute for Integrative Cancer Research; the Ragon Institute (a collaboration between Massachusetts General Hospital, MIT, and Harvard University); and the Massachusetts Green High Performance Computing Center in Holyoke, Massachusetts, an unprecedented collaboration of 5 universities, 2 private companies, and the Commonwealth of Massachusetts to provide state-of-the art computation tools for research in a wide variety of fields.

 Hockfield also announced her intention to develop a multidisciplinary, Institute-wide center focused on energy.
 That effort spawned the MIT Energy Initiative, which raised more than $350 million during Hockfield's tenure and accelerated research on technologies and policies for a sustainable energy future.
 In 2009, U.S. President Barack Obama gave an address on U.S. energy policy at MIT, and Hockfield gave him the first tour of an MIT laboratory by a sitting U.S. president.